richardvenneman/appsignal-docs/source/application/data-collection.html.md

 ## Request headers

 By default AppSignal does not gather all request headers from a request.
-We only include not user identifiable request headers.
+We only include non user identifiable request headers.
 This is so you and AppSignal are [GDPR compliant by default](/appsignal/gdpr.html#allowed-request-headers-only).
 If you are missing some headers you really need for your app you can customize which request headers are collected in [Ruby](/ruby/configuration/options.html#option-request_headers) and [Elixir](/elixir/configuration/options.html#option-request_headers).

 ## Parameters